KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 ROOT_Global
 -----------

-The global variables listed below are declared in :code:`ROOT_Global.f90` (or :code:`ROOT_Global.F90`).
+The global variables listed in :ref:`table-glob` are declared in :file:`ROOT_Global.f90` (or :file:`.F90`).

+.. _table-glob:

-.. table:: Global variables declared in ROOT_Global
+.. table:: Table 6: Global Variables Declared in ROOT_Global
    :align: center

    +-------------------------+---------------------------------------------+